 Walleye in Beaver Creek Reservoir have slow growth rates, but the population had remained stable over the years (Table 9).
 A good forage base consisting of yellow perch and high rainbow stocking rates allow the walleye in Beaver Creek Reservoir to achieve memorable and trophy lengths.
 Since their initial introduction, walleye have thrived within Beaver Creek Reservoir and below its dam.
 Consecutive years (2010 and 2011) of high runoff increased adult walleye (> 15 inches) entrainment which might explain the reduced relative abundance of walleye during our fall gillnet surveys in 2011 (Table 9).
 Since 2011, walleye relative abundance has slowly increased to record high abundances observed in 2019 (13.2 walleye/net; Table 9).
-The average length of walleye sampled in 2019 was 14.68 inches, these fish will continue to grow and contribute to the fishery (Table 9).
+Walleye relative abundance observed in 2020 was closer to average (6.5 walleye/net; Table 9).